 As for the CCM trends, two things are clear: first, you must improve your CX or risk falling behind your competitors, and second differentiating through CX is getting harder and harder.

-CCM Trends: Digital First CCM Experience
+Digital First CCM Experience

 When it comes to CCM trends “digital first” is about prioritizing content delivery.
 In this case we’re specifically referring to prioritizing social, web and mobile content over tradition voice and print channels.